 While one way to bring down the risks involved in a densely populated country is proper family planning, emergency services in India are the need of the hour.
-Until recently, there were no 24 hour services available which made disaster management and treatment that much more difficult due to the limited resources and timeliness involved.
+Until recently, there were no 24-hour services available which made disaster management and treatment that much more difficult due to the limited resources and timelines involved.
 However, with the introduction of dedicated numbers like 108 and 112 for emergency services, the game is changing and here’s how.

 - Affordable treatment- As the population increases, more and more Indians are being pushed to poverty and cannot afford medical treatment.
 With emergency services now available, access to free treatment can reach every part of India.

-- Disaster management- It’s been proven that the ever increasing population puts tremendous pressure on our resources and causes floods, earthquakes and other disasters.
+- Disaster management- It’s been proven that the ever-increasing population puts tremendous pressure on our resources and causes floods, earthquakes, and other disasters.
 Among the first services pressed into action are emergency services to rescue and save maximum lives.
-108 services in various states of India is big example of this initiative.
+108 services in various states of India is a big example of this initiative.

 As we can no longer afford to ignore the effects of our growing population in India, it is important to realize the importance of emergency services in India in mitigating the issue of affordable health care across cities.
 That being said, we cannot allow disasters to happen because we have the resources to treat them.
 As citizens, we need to come together and do our bit to protect the environment we live in to prevent health hazards and make our surroundings more livable for us and future generations.